 Human factors, micromobility, autonomous vehicles, transport optimisation, safety engineering

-Dr Roger Woodman is an Assistant Professor at WMG, University of Warwick, where he leads the Human Factors research within the Intelligent Vehicles group.
+Dr Roger Woodman is an Assistant Professor at WMG, University of Warwick, where he leads Human Factors research, within the Intelligent Vehicles group.
 He received his BSc in Computer Science from the University of Gloucestershire in 2006, MSc in Robotics from the University of the West of England in 2008, and PhD from the Bristol Robotics Laboratory in 2013.
 He has over 6 years of industrial experience, working in leading manufacturing, defence, and software companies.
 He joined the University of Southampton in 2013 as a Research Fellow, specialising in biomedical imaging.
 In 2017, he joined WMG at the University of Warwick as a Research Fellow, investigating human factors of low-speed autonomous transport.
 Among his research interests, are future of mobility, provable AI, transport optimisation, micromobility, and last-mile logistics.
 He has several scientific papers published in the field of autonomous vehicles and robotics.
 He lectures in the field of human-technology interaction and is an Associate Fellow of the HEA.

 PhD in Micromobility Transport Modelling